 7. Leverage the QuickBooks ProAdvisor Program

-If you’re a small business owner new to QuickBooks, the Intuit ProAdvisor program is a great way to get short and long-term assistance with bookkeeping.
+If you’re a small business owner new to QuickBooks, the Intuit ProAdvisor program is a great way to get short and long-term assistance with bookkeeping on QuickBooks.
 This program will connect you with local CPA and bookkeeping experts who specialize in QuickBooks and can help you with everything from basic usage to taxes, corporate structure, and more.

 Ready to learn more about QuickBooks and gain better clarity on your business’s financial metrics?
-QuickBooks classes from ONLC can help you become a QuickBooks expert.
+QuickBooks classes from ONLC can help you learn QuickBooks tips and tricks and become a QuickBooks expert.